BeiGene : Next Day Disclosure Return

 -

-The translations between United States dollar and Hong Kong dollar amounts at US$1= HK$7.84, being the exchange rate prevailing on 25 September 2019.
+The translations between United States dollar and Hong Kong dollar amounts at US$1= HK$ 7.84, being the exchange rate prevailing on 27 September 2019.

 For Main Board listed issuers